You can draw shapes, such as rectangles, ellipses and paths. You can also add text and images to the document.

 The Pencil tool draws freehand curves.

 The Pen tool draws lines and curves.
-Click on the canvas to start a path, then each click will add a corner node to the path.
+Click on the canvas to start a path.
+After that, each click will add a corner node to the path.
 Press and drag adds a curved node.
 Double-clicking ends the path.
 To create a closed path, click the start node of the path.

 The Pen tool can also be used to connect open paths to each other.
 Select the first path's node and then select the second path's node to create a connecting segment.

 Use the Text tool to create text objects.
 Click on the canvas, then type the text.
-You can modify the text properties in the Property Panel:
+You can modify these text properties in the Property Panel:

 - Font family